kwalczak80/Clonmel-Hiking-Club/README.md

 <li>The navigation bar is very intuitive and easy to use,</li>
 <li>The Navigation bar is positioned on top of the page(sticky) at all the time to allow user quickly move between individual sections of the page,</li>
 <li>The navigation menu layout differ (website navigation links) depending on which screen size the website is displayed,</li>
+<li>A hover effect is implemented to visually highlight menu links when the user hovers over them</li>
 <li>Once the relevant menu link is clicked by the user the website will automatically scroll up or scroll down in order to display selected section.</li>
 </ul>
 </ul>